BRIDGE Privacy Notice

 BRIDGE collects personal information reasonably necessary to carry out our functions and activities, to assess and manage our participant, facilitator and stakeholder needs, and to provide our programs, workshops, courses and other services.

-We may also collect information to fulfil administrative, regulatory or legal functions associated with these functions and activities, for example entering into contracts with you and/or third parties and managing stakeholder, government and other business relationships.
+We may also collect personal information to fulfil administrative, regulatory or legal functions associated with these functions and activities, for example entering into contracts with you and/or third parties and managing stakeholder, government and other business relationships.

 The purposes for which BRIDGE usually collects and uses personal information depends on the nature of your interaction with us, but may include: